uKaigo/dpygettext/README.rst

                             docstrings.
       -m, --multiple-args   Allow multiple arguments.
 For example KEYWORD("translate {name}", name="this").
 This is
-                            useful if you're using you're own gettext function.
+                            useful if you're using your own gettext function.
       -R, --relative-to-filename
                             Make output file name relative to INFILE name.